Plumes (play): Plot synopsis

-The scene opens on Charity Brown cooking poultice in the kitchen.
-We can hear groans coming from the other room.
-Her friend, Tildy, enters the kitchen.
-They discuss the poultice, hemming a dress in order to make money, and Charity’s ill child in the next room.
-After going to check on Emmerline, she returns to the kitchen and resumes talking with Tildy.
+feet.
+The women then start conversing about making the poultice hotter using red pepper.
+Another groan is heard and Tildy asks how old Emmerline is.
+Charity responds by not believing that her daughter will be mended by her fourteenth birthday.
+After going to check on Emmerline, Charity returns to the kitchen and resumes talking with Tildy.
 Charity tells Tildy that the last time the doctor visited, he said that Emmerline would need surgery to live.
 The women do not believe in medical care and are convinced that doctors will only take your money.
-We find out in this conversation that there were two other children, assumed to be children of Charity, who died and did not receive the extravagant funeral that she had hoped to be able to afford for them.
-Charity washes clothes for a living, earning $1.50, and saving every penny in order to pay for her daughter’s doctor.
+We find out in this conversation that there were two other children, Little Bessie and Zeke, assumed to be children of Charity, who died and did not receive the extravagant funeral that she had hoped to be able to afford for them.
+Charity cries reminiscing about their poor funerals but not their actual deaths.
+Charity then reveals that she washes clothes for a living, earning $1.50, less than what it’s worth, and saving every penny in order to prevent another poor funeral.

-After a cup of coffee back in the kitchen, Tildy reads Charity’s coffee grounds where she predicts a vision of what is in store for Charity’s future.
+After a cup of coffee back in the kitchen, Charity brings up Dinah Morris to read coffee grounds.
+Tildy suggests that she can try and read Charity’s coffee grounds where she predicts a vision of what is in store for Charity’s future.
+Tildy stalls because she believes the grounds reveal bad news.
+Then she bursts out saying she sees a procession for a grand funeral in Charity’s future.
 They are interrupted by church bells as a funeral parade walks by their house on the way to the grave yard.
+The funeral is grand and Charity points out the horses, the hearse, the flowers, and the plumes that surely were expensive.

-Doctor Scott comes to the house to check on Emmerline.
-He doesn’t allow Charity to come into the room with him while he checks on her heart and current condition.
-While he is in there, all she panics while wondering if he will come back to say that her daughter needs to have surgery, which she cannot easily afford.
+Dr. Scott comes to the house to check on Emmerline.
+Charity tries to ask to help the doctor but he cuts her off, not allowing Charity to come into the room with him while he checks on Emmerline’s heart and current condition.
+While he is in there, Charity panics while wondering if he will come back to say that her daughter needs to have surgery, which she cannot afford.
 To her dismay, the doctor comes back to reveal that the operation is Emmerline’s last chance at survival, and that he will perform the surgery at a discount.
-The doctor exits allowing Charity to decide whether or not Emmerline should have this operation.
+Charity hesitates and tells Dr. Scott about the coffee grounds.
+Dr. Scott is confused and proposes that Charity doesn’t love Emmerline as much as he thought.
+The doctor exits, allowing Charity to decide whether or not Emmerline should have this operation.

-Both women sit in silence in the kitchen before hearing a strangling noise coming from Emmerline in the other room.
+Both women sit in tense silence in the kitchen before hearing a strangling noise coming from Emmerline in the other room.
 They both rush to her, Tildy carrying the white dress for her before going to get a water pitcher.
-Before she can exit the kitchen Charity comes back, stops in the door way and tells Tildy to rip out the hem on the dress.
+Before she can exit the kitchen Charity comes back, stops in the doorway and tells Tildy to rip out the hem on the dress.